thegodone/MARS/README.md

 # conda environment
 We recommend to new a Conda environment to run the code originally: "We use Python-3.7, PyTorch-1.6.0, PyTorch-Geometric-2.0.2 and rdkit-202003.3.0"

-Update: Use my retrobrigde github repository to create conda env, it is compatible. https://github.com/thegodone/RetroBridge
+Update: Use the retrobrigde github repository (https://github.com/thegodone/RetroBridge) to create conda env.

 ```
 conda create --name retrobridge python=3.9 rdkit=2023.09.5 -c conda-forge -y
 conda activate retrobridge